 - Follow and understand the current Law Student Division Bylaws.

 This position is expected to attend the following.
-Most travel-related expenses are reimbursed by the Division subject to Division guidelines.
+Travel-related expenses are reimbursed by the Division, subject to guidelines.

 - ABA BOG Meeting in June